 - Send details of your website news RSS feed to [email protected]

-- Before big events, send your press releases in the days ahead and state the date, time and timezone that the story is under embargo.
+- Before big events, send your press releases in the days ahead and state the story is under embargo – along with the date, time and timezone that we can publish it.
 We will then be able to load the story into our system ahead of the event (and the rush of many other stories) and ensure the story goes live exactly when you want.
 Often this would be timed to coincide with a press launch at the event itself.

 What to send – The words